josuneha/AzureBigData-analytics/Hands-on lab/HOL unguided - Big data and visualization.md

 _Exit criteria_:

-- You are able to successfully test the ML scoring in the new notebook you created
+- You are able to successfully test the ML scoring in the new notebook you created.

-- The score.py and conda_dependencies.yml files have been updated
+- The score.py and conda_dependencies.yml files have been updated.

 ### Task 2: Deploy the model